cforlando/FOIA-Auto-Requester/README.md

 ## Contributing

 It's possible to add new requests to requests.config.json without having to test the program yourself.
-Contact us and/or create issues with any questions or bugs.
+Contact us and/or create issues with any questions, bugs, or to add your request to the production version.

 ## License